Ankitp1342/astra-migration-demo/README.md

 ## Log into Langflow
 - Open [http://127.0.0.1:7860/](http://127.0.0.1:7860/).
-- Navigate to the **MigrationDemo** folder.
+- Navigate to the **MigrationDemo** folder

 ---

 ### Load Historical Data
 1. Select the **"Load Historical Data"** flow.
-No need to insert any details.
 2. Execute in **Cassandra cqlsh**:
    ```cql
    SELECT * FROM test.movies;
    ```
-   - No data is populated yet.
+   See how there is not yet any data in the keyspace.
-3. Execute the flow.
+3. Execute the flow to populate data in the source C* datastore
 4. Run the query again:
    ```cql
    SELECT * FROM test.movies;
    ```
-   - Data is now populated **only in Cassandra**.
+   Data is now populated **only in Cassandra**.

 ---